Bleakly History, Family Crest & Coats of Arms

 The surname Bleakly was first found in Lancashire where they held a family seat from very ancient times, some say before the Norman Conquest in 1066.
 Blakesley Hall is a Tudor hall on Blakesley Road in Yardley, Birmingham, England.
 Originally a timber-framed farmhouse, it was built in 1590.

-Important Dates for the Bleakly family
+Early History of the Bleakly family

 This web page shows only a small excerpt of our Bleakly research.
 Another 104 words (7 lines of text) covering the years 1321 and are included under the topic Early Bleakly History in all our PDF Extended History products and printed products wherever possible.